Authoritarian conservatism: United States

 Mainstream conservatism in the United States was always strongly influenced by libertarian ideals.
 Historian Leo P. Ribuffo notes, "what Americans now call conservatism much of the world calls liberalism or neoliberalism".
 The topic of authoritarianism is therefore controversial within the American conservative movement.
 John Dean, a critic of Presidents George W. Bush and Donald Trump, writes in Conservatives without Conscience (2006):

 Social conservatism and neoconservatism have revived authoritarian conservatism, and not for the better of conservatism or American democracy.
 True conservatism is cautious and prudent.
 Authoritarianism is rash and radical.
 American democracy has benefited from true conservatism, but authoritarianism offers potentially serious trouble for any democracy.

-The second presidency of Donald Trump has been noted for practices with which some analysts associate with characteristics of authoritarian conservatism, with the administration frequently relying on executive orders, at times bypassing the traditional processes of legislating new laws in the congressional approval process.
+The second presidency of Donald Trump has been noted for authoritarian practices with which some analysts associate with characteristics of authoritarian conservatism, with the administration frequently relying on executive orders, at times bypassing the traditional processes of legislating new laws in the congressional approval process.
 This has been argued as in alignment with the principles of the unitary executive theory stating the constitution supports a stronger executive branch.
 While supporters argue that this is a useful utilization of executive power to reduce unnecessary oversight from the legislative branch voting against laws, critics have characterized this approach as reflecting a more centralized or autocratic governance style than past administrations, with it emphasizing an expansion of centralized executive authority to the point of being seen by local courts as unconstitutional.